operator-framework/enhancements/enhancements/scorecard-storage.md

 ## Design Details

 ### Unique Volume Claims
 Each scorecard test that specifies the storage feature will have a unique PersistentVolumeClaim created for that test.
-This insures that each test can be scheduled on any cluster node and that multiple tests will not co-mingle test output onto the same volume.
+This ensures that each test can be scheduled on any cluster node and that multiple tests will not co-mingle test output onto the same volume.
 Scorecard deletes these volumes after test output has been gathered from the volume.
 If the user specifies the command line flag of "--skip-cleanup", the volume will not be deleted.